 - 1% cashback on debit card spending.
 This applies to a wide range of purchases, including groceries, travel, meals out, entertainment, fashion, homewares and holidays.
 New customers can get this perk for their first year but cashback is capped at £15 a month.
 For existing customers, cashback was originally due to expire after 12 months, but was extended by a further 12 months.

 - 5% interest on savings generated by the “round-ups” feature.
-You can round up your debit card transactions to the nearest pound, set the money aside in a linked savings pot, and Chase will pay 5% interest on this amount.
+You can round up your debit card transactions to the nearest pound, set the money aside in a linked round-up pot, and Chase will pay 5% interest on this amount.
 Every 12 months, the money you’ve rounded up is transferred to your Chase current account and you’re free to start saving all over again.

 - A numberless debit card.
 This helps to keep your card details safe (you can view your card number, expiry date and security code in the app if you need to).
 The debit card is also made from recycled plastic (rPVC).